JustinDFuller/justindfuller.com/word/quality.md

 > Immanuel Kant
 > *Critique of the Power of Judgment* (paraphrase)

 Immanuel Kant goes to the Super Mario movie, finding himself deeply moved by the film.
 Afterwards, he reads a scathing review from The New York Times movie critic.
 The critic claims Super Mario was witless and pandering.
 Does Kant care?
 Kant does not care.
 He stuffs his fingers into his ears, chanting, "I can't hear you!"
 He argues the critic relies on *a priori* justifications for his critique.
 Meaning, the critic decided with reason alone—without emperical evidence—the movie should be witty and should not pander to superfan or childish desires.
 So, Kant shoots back his retort—complete with *a priori* justification—the movie should pander and need not be witty at all.
-His justifications are not important here.
-The point is that he is not moved by the critic's argument.
+What are his justifications?
+They are not important.
+The point is he is not moved by the critic's argument.

 What's this all about?
 Kant is saying arguments and reasons are not relevant when assessing traits such as goodness, beauty, or Quality.
 It is for each person to decide if the object fits the mold.
-He is not saying, "man is the measure of all things" but "each man is the measure of all things"—at least when it comes to esthetic value judgement.
+He is not only saying, "man is the measure of all things" but "each man is the measure of all things"—at least when it comes to esthetic value judgement.

 Now, this is a total bummer.
-Not for the subjecivist—content to lean against the fence to watch Quality graze—but absolutely for the person who desires to grab Quality by the horns and ride it into town.
-This is not to say that ones opinion is *merely* an opinion, without worth or weight of its own.
+Not for the subjectivist—content to lean against the fence to watch Quality graze—but absolutely for the person who desires to grab Quality by the horns and ride it into town.
+This is not to say that one's opinion is *merely* an opinion, without worth or weight of its own.
 It's simply to say that it's not *useful* for anyone who wants to consistently replicate Quality.

 I remember my goal is to not only understand but to harness Quality.
 So, I must continue if I am to find anything useful.
 But continue where?
 For now, my only idea is to investigate the definition of the word: what does it mean? where does it come from?